-Refinancing a loan on what may be your single largest purchase, a home, can save you hundreds of dollars a month, or thousands over the life of the mortgage, says Money Talks News financial expert Stacy Johnson.
-So it makes sense to check out refinancing your second-largest purchase, your ride.
+Refinancing a loan on what may be your single largest purchase, a home, can save you hundreds of dollars a month — thousands over the life of the mortgage.
+Likewise, it makes sense to check out refinancing your second-largest purchase, your ride.

-But there are a few things you need to watch for to avoid potholes on the road to savings, Stacy says.
+But there are a few things you need to watch for to avoid potholes on the road to savings.

-Get on what we used to call “the information superhighway” — the web — and search for auto refinance rates — not rates for new or used cars.
+Get online search for interest rates for auto refinance — not rates for new or used cars.

-You can pull up to the Money Talks News Solutions Center, click Car Loan and start your money-saving quest by entering your credit score range, amount of the loan and ZIP code in the car loan tab.
-Responding credit unions will post terms, such as 36 or 50 months, interest rates, expected monthly payments and their contact information.
+You can start comparing rates in the car loan section of our Solutions Center.
+Enter your credit score range, amount of the loan and ZIP code in the car loan tab.
+Responding lenders will post terms, such as 36 or 50 months, interest rates, expected monthly payments and their contact information.

-Before you green light a loan, give your current lender a chance, Stacy says.
+And don’t forget to ask your current lender for rates to refinance your auto loan.
 Many will refinance your loan at a rate below what you’re already paying because they want to keep your business.

 Lenders may have other loan conditions that could leave your refinance decision in the ditch.
-For example, Bank of America sets a minimum refinance amount of $5,000 and requires your car be no more than 10 years old and have less than 125,000 miles on the odometer.
+For example, Bank of America sets a minimum refinance amount of $5,000 ($7,500 in Minnesota and South Carolina) and requires your car be no more than 10 years old and have no more than 125,000 miles on the odometer.